Tag Archive for: Organised Crime

 The paper provides recommendations to improve the quality and utility of our overseas CrimInt effort for law enforcement, policy and regulatory agencies.

-Investing wisely: spending political capital on Australia’s criminal intelligence capabilities
+Investing wisely: Spending political capital on Australia’s criminal intelligence capabilities

 This report examines a recent proposal to merge the Australian Crime Commission (ACC) and the CrimTrac Agency.
 There are two distinct—but not irreconcilable—views about this proposal.
 Reconciling these views will require detailed research about how a merged organisation would benefit all stakeholders—especially the frontline police and criminal intelligence operators in all the jurisdictions.